sten-schmidt/PhilipsRemoteControl/README.md

 ![Screenshot](./img/Screenshot1.jpg?raw=true "Screenshot")

 ## Get Started
-* Identify die IP-Adress (or Hostname) of your TV
+* Identify the IP-Adress (or Hostname) of your TV
 * Test if the jointSPACE-API is activated: http://&lt;IP or Hostname&gt;:1925/1/doc/API.html
 * Edit src/Config.js and set Endpoint: 'http://&lt;IP or Hostname&gt;:1925/1'
-* Deploy files local or on webserver
+* Deploy files local or on a webserver
 * Open index.htm via Webbrowser